chilikasha/tinytools/README.md

 If you have any suggestions or problems please open an issue.

-Site is built with docsify.
+Site is built with docusaurus.